DJanota/git-Redux-19.7/README.md

 You could switch from using HTML5 history API to routing with hashes.
 If you use React Router, you can switch to hashHistory for this effect, but the URL will be longer and more verbose (for example, http://user.github.io/todomvc/#/todos/42?_k=yknaj).
 Read more about different history implementations in React Router.
 Alternatively, you can use a trick to teach GitHub Pages to handle 404 by redirecting to your index.html page with a special redirect parameter.
 You would need to add a 404.html file with the redirection code to the build folder before deploying your project, and you’ll need to add code handling the redirect parameter to index.html.
 You can find a detailed explanation of this technique in this guide.
+Troubleshooting
+"/dev/tty: No such a device or address"
+If, when deploying, you get /dev/tty: No such a device or address or a similar error, try the follwing:

+Create a new Personal Access Token git remote set-url origin https://<user>:<token>@github.com/<user>/<repo> .
+Try npm run deploy again
 Heroku
 Use the Heroku Buildpack for Create React App.
 You can find instructions in Deploying React with Zero Configuration.